mneiferbag/javascript-examples/README.md

 ## Node

 To check if any module in a project is outdated use `npm outdated`.
 To update all dependencies use `npm update`.

+## Tips

+Node.js has two module systems: CommonJS modules and ECMAScript (ES) modules.
+CommonJS can be recognized by the use of the require() function and module.exports, while ECMAScript modules use import and export statements for similar (though not identical) functionality.

 ## Links